lidox/functional-programming/README.md

 Now mark a line or right-click on the file and select:

 REPL --> Load file in REPL / send '...' to REPL to execute the code.

+#### What is REPL?
+It's "just" a Clojure-Interpreter!

+#### What is CLOJURE?
+It's a programming language and predominantly a functional programming language.